 - “You are unloved when you act up.”

-When children perceive these messages in our discipline, they most likely will resist our efforts.
+When children perceive these messages, they most likely will resist our efforts to discipline.
 Even if kids comply to avoid rejection or punishment, these types of messages won’t build values that motivate kids to do the right thing for good reasons.
 Nearly all parents occasionally react this way.
 But if it becomes the norm, kids will embrace those messages as their identity.

-It is therefore very important for parents to learn to be emotionally safe by calming their hearts before discipline.
+It is, therefore, very important for parents to learn to be emotionally safe by calming their hearts and acknowledging their own agenda before entering a discipline situation.
 Only then can they speak truth from a heart of God’s grace and peace rather than communicate false or hurtful messages from a heart of anger or control.

 The Overflow of Grace

-When we are emotionally safe for our children, their identity will be strengthened by messages like these, that they receive and internalize:
+When we are emotionally safe for our children, their identity will be strengthened by messages that they receive and internalize:

 - “I am for you, not against you.”